depau/docker-platformify/README.md

 ## Usage

-Since executables built for another architecture won't magically run on your machine on your own, you're gonna have to install `qemu-user-static` and ensure `binfmt_misc` is configured correctly, for example:
+Since executables built for another architecture won't magically run on their machine on your own, you're gonna have to install `qemu-user-static` and ensure `binfmt_misc` is configured correctly, for example: